nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There are no students on the list.
+The number of students to be selected is more than the number of students in the list.

     * 1a1.
 Class Manager shows an error message.

       Use case ends.

 * 1b.
-The number of students to be selected is more than the number of students in the list.
+The number of students to be selected is less than 1.

     * 1b1.
-Class Manager shows an error message.

-      Use case ends.

-* 1c.
-The number of students to be selected is less than 1.

-    * 1c1.
 Class Manager shows an error message.

       Use case ends.